 Gear Up.
 Head Out.

 Enjoy the beauty of nature while preserving it for future generations to enjoy.
-Bear Creek Hunting Preserve not only provides hunters with land to hunt, we provide opportunities for all nature lovers to come experience its beauty.
+Bear Creek Hunting Preserve, LLC not only provides hunters with land to hunt, we provide opportunities for all nature lovers to come experience its beauty.
 Whether you would like to hunt the animals, fish on the Cape Fear River or just enjoy a peaceful walk in the woods, Bear Creek has 200 acres of land for you to explore.
 Experience the peace that being surrounded by nature can bring.

 Nature Walk/Bird Watching